 There’s also free parking south of Cala Samarador.
 This isn’t a bad backup option if parking elsewhere is an issue.
 Indeed, you could complete the modified walk, described in this guide, starting at this car park.

 As you may have expected, it’s easiest to get to Parc Natural de Mondragó by driving there yourself.
-We hired an automatic car using Rentalcars.com from Palma de Mallorca Airport for only €10/day ($10USD)!
-Booking a car with Rentalcars.com was simple and stress-free.
-They also offer an unbeatable free cancellation policy.
+We hired an automatic car from Palma de Mallorca Airport for only €10/day!

 Getting from Cala d’Or to Mondragó Natural Park: although having a car is easiest, it’s fairly straightforward to get to the national park if you’re staying in nearby Cala d’Or.
 From this bus stop, you can catch the 20 minute 521 bus to the national park.
-The cost of a ticket is around €1.80 ($1.80USD) each way.
+The cost of a ticket is around €1.80 each way.
 Please check Transports de les Illes Balears for the latest information on prices and departure times.

 Where to Eat